estifie/CanvAI-Core/README.md

 ## Description

-canvAI Core API is an AI image prediction API that is built with FastAPI.
+The CanvAI Core API is an AI image prediction API that is built with FastAPI.
 The AI is trained with the Google Quickdraw dataset and is used to predict doodles.

 ## Dataset